Join Our Team

 - Commitment to serving the public interest and passion for health policy and aging preferred.Cover letter with resume required.

 The Alliance for Aging Research offers excellent benefits including employer‐paid health/dental insurance, life insurance, long and short-term disability, flexible spending accounts, qualified transportation benefit, 401K retirement plan with matching, paid sick and administrative leave, teleworking option, free gym access, cell phone allowance, employee assistance program, and four weeks of paid vacation.
-Salary commensurate with experience.
+Base salary up to $110K.
+Salary commensurate with skills, education, and experience.